Heat: Pedal to the Metal

 Heat: Pedal to the Metal is a strategy board game designed by Asger Harding Granerud and Daniel Skjold Pedersen, with art by Vincent Dutrait, published by Days of Wonder in 2022.
 It is a race game in which players play cards to move their race cars around a circuit, carefully managing their speed and heat, the game's core mechanics, in order to finish ahead of others.
-Heat has received several awards since its release, including the 2022 Golden Geek Award Medium Game of the Year, and two expansions since been released.
+Heat has received several awards since its release, including the 2022 Golden Geek Award Medium Game of the Year, and three expansions since been released.